a healthy ocean for all

 our ocean is in crisis.

-The ocean struggles from decades of overexploitation, plastic pollution and habitat destruction.
 Now climate change is fundamentally altering ocean ecosystems and creating a ‘triple threat’:

 1. The ocean is absorbing over 90% of the excess heat produced by rising greenhouse gasses and has done so unabated since 1970.